iamleot/imglocate/README.md

 ## Configuration

 imglocate needs to be configured before it can be used.
+A configuration file can be provided via the `-c` option.
 By default the configuration file `~/.imglocaterc` is used.

 The configuration field should have an `[imglocate]` section and should